So we had a drive-by caller called in Mr. Sterdley.

 Get a ground ball, you never know.

-They're gonna throw it away.
+They're going to throw it away.

-You dig and you get there as fast as you can.
+You dig, and you get there as fast as you can.

 Don't sit there and preen and think that you're automatically thrown out.